andrewbloese-00/node-csv/README.md

 1. Install the library either by cloning this repo or with npm
 ```
- npm install csvjs
+ npm install blazecsv
 ```

-2. Create a new file script.js with the following contents
+2. Use the CSV methods to read data, append an entry or write to file.

 ```